 Abstract:

-Objectives This study aimed to elucidate the mechanism by which phenylalanine ammonia-lyase inhibitor (AIP) modulates root endodermal differentiation and cadmium (Cd) accumulation in rice, providing a theoretical basis for breeding low-Cd-accumulating rice cultivars.
+Objectives This study aimed to elucidate the role of phenylalanine ammonia-lyase (PAL) activity in regulating root endodermal differentiation and cadmium (Cd) accumulation in rice, thereby providing a theoretical basis for breeding rice cultivars with low Cd accumulation.

-Methods Hydroponic experiments were conducted using a low-Cd japonica rice cultivar Nipponbare and a high-Cd indica rice cultivar IR32307.
-Initially, we investigated the effects of AIP (5 and 10 mmol/L) on root phenylalanine ammonia-lyase (PAL) activity under both Cd stress and non-stress conditions to determine the optimal AIP concentration for subsequent experiments.
-Subsequently, hydroponic experiments were conducted with four treatments: a control (CK) without AIP or Cd stress, a 10 mmol/L Cd stress treatment (Cd), a 10 mmol/L AIP treatment (AIP), and a combined Cd+AIP treatment.
-After treating the rice seedlings for one week, Cd content in the shoots and roots was determined using inductively coupled plasma mass spectrometry (ICP-MS).
-The development of the endodermal barrier was observed via laser confocal microscopy, and Cd transport pathways were analyzed using short-distance transport tracing techniques.
-Additionally, quantitative real-time PCR (qPCR) was employed to measure the expression levels of genes related to endodermal differentiation.
+Methods Hydroponic experiments were conducted using the low-Cd-accumulating japonica rice cultivar Nipponbare and the high-Cd-accumulating indica rice cultivar IR32307.
+First, the effects of the phenylalanine ammonia-lyase inhibitor (AIP; 5 and 10 μmol/L) on root PAL activity were evaluated under both Cd-stress and non-stress conditions to determine the optimal AIP concentration for subsequent experiments.
+Four treatments were then established: control without AIP or Cd stress (CK), 10 μmol/L Cd stress treatment (Cd), 10 μmol/L AIP treatment (AIP), and combined Cd+AIP treatment (Cd+AIP).
+After one week of treatment, Cd content in shoots and roots was determined using inductively coupled plasma mass spectrometry (ICP-MS).
+Endodermal barrier development was examined using confocal laser scanning microscopy, Cd transport pathways were analyzed using short-distance transport tracing techniques, and the expression levels of endodermal differentiation-related genes were quantified by real-time quantitative PCR (RT-qPCR).

-Results Cd stress significantly induced PAL activity in rice roots, with increases of 107.49% and 21.45% in Nipponbare and IR32307, respectively, relative to the CK.
-This induction promoted lignin and suberin deposition and upregulated the expression of OsPAL, OsCASP1, OsCYP86A1, and OsKCS20, thereby enhancing endodermal barrier development.
-Conversely, following the inhibition of PAL activity by AIP (Cd+AIP treatment), lignin and suberin contents in the roots of both cultivars decreased by an average of 60.40% and 37.42%, respectively, compared with the Cd treatment alone.
-Relative to CK, AIP treatment delayed the development of the casparian strip and suberin lamellae, as evidenced by significant increases in root DTIP-CSs (16.62% in Nipponbare; 16.41% in IR32307) and DTIP-SL (14.10% in Nipponbare; 8.95% in IR32307), resulting in weakened endodermal barrier function.
+Results Cd stress significantly increased PAL activity in rice roots, with PAL activity in Nipponbare and IR32307 increasing by 107.49% and 21.45%, respectively, compared with the CK.
+Cd-induced PAL activation promoted lignin and suberin deposition and upregulated the expression of OsPAL, OsCASP1, OsCYP450, and OsKCS20, thereby enhancing endodermal barrier development.
+In contrast, inhibition of PAL activity by AIP (Cd+AIP treatment) reduced root lignin and suberin contents by an average of 60.40% and 37.42%, respectively, relative to the Cd treatment.
+Relative to CK, AIP treatment delayed the development of the casparian strip and suberin lamellae, as evidenced by significant increases in root the ratio of the distance from the Casparian strip developmental site to the root apex to the total root length (DTIP-CSs, 16.62% in Nipponbare; 16.41% in IR32307) and the ratio of the distance from the suberin lamellae developmental site to the root apex to the total root length (DTIP-SL, 14.10% in Nipponbare; 8.95% in IR32307), resulting in weakened endodermal barrier function.
 Concurrently, AIP treatment increased Cd accumulation in the shoots and roots of Nipponbare by 27.37% and 4.36%, respectively, with IR32307 exhibiting a similar trend.